QDeltaSoft/qradiopredict/README.md

 QRadioPredict is an experimental software for VHF-UHF propagation prediction and radio coverage analysis.
 Currently it works on Linux and Windows 32 bit (Vista) and has the following features:
 - Uses the Irregular Terrain Model, also known as Longley-Rice
+- Uses the newer ITWOM v3.0 available as GPL now
 - Can be used as a repeater site planing tool
 - Static signal plot coverage, distance configurable
 - Up to four ground stations and one mobile station